 It is important that you keep engaging with communities and keep them up to date with your progress throughout this period.
-It is also important that you regularly meet with the planning team at Wigan Council throughout this process to ensure that your plan meets the basic conditions and conforms to the Local Plan.
+It is also important that you regularly meet with the planning team at South Bucks District Council throughout this process to ensure that your plan meets the basic conditions and conforms to the Local Plan.

 3. Pre-submission consultation on the plan

 Once a draft plan is produced it will need to be consulted on for a 6 week period, this is carried out by the Parish Council or Neighbourhood Forum and must be evidenced in the consultation report submitted to us.
 This consultation will allow you to make any necessary changes that come forward from comments made by the public in advance of submitting the plan for examination.

 Once you are happy that you have completed your plan and have carried out the statutory 6 week consultation, the plan will be submitted to us to publicise and consult on the plan for a further 6 weeks.
 At this stage, the documents submitted will include:

 A statement explaining how the plan meets the basic conditions